By Charles Plueddeman

 Federal rules currently limit the ethanol content in motor fuel to 10 percent, so-called E10 fuel.
 All marine engines manufactured in the past 30 years (and cars, motorcycles, lawn mowers, snowmobiles, ATVs, garden equipment and just about anything that burns gasoline) have been designed to operate on up to 10 percent ethanol, and if you read your owner’s manual you’ll find that using fuel with more than 10 percent ethanol is not recommended and may void the warranty.
 But last month a biofuels trade organization called Growth Energy and 51 ethanol producers petitioned the EPA to allow ethanol fuel blends of up to 15 percent in the motor fuel supply.
-According to the National Marine Manufacturers Association (NMMA), there are 18 million boats currently in operation in the U.S., and none of them has been designed, certified or warranteed to run on anything above E10.
+According to the National Marine Manufacturers Association (NMMA), there are 18 million boats currently in operation in the U.S., and none of them has been designed or certified to run on anything above E10.
 So this is an obvious problem.

 A Shameless Energy Racket